 Superintendent

-Superintendent

-The Superintendent shall receive the panel's decision and shall take such action as permitted by law as s/he deems appropriate or necessary.

-Revisions
+Revisions to Previously Approved District Evaluation Plan

+If a revision adding or removing a source of evidence or changing a decision rule or calculation in the summative rating formula in the District’s certified evaluation plan is made by the local certified evaluation committee, the revised certified evaluation plan shall be reviewed and approved by the Board.
+If the Board determines that changes do not meet the requirements of KRS 156.557, the certified evaluation plan shall be returned to the certified evaluation committee for revision.
 The Superintendent shall submit proposed revisions to the evaluation plan to the Board for its review to ensure compliance with applicable statute and regulation.
 Upon adoption, all revisions to the plan shall be submitted to the Kentucky Department of Education for approval.

 References: